splorp/npds-tracker-server/readme.md

 ### Java 1.3 or later

 The NPDS Tracker Server will also work with Java 1.1 and 1.2, but this is not recommended due to DNS caching bugs in these versions of the runtime.
-If you must use a version of Java earlier than version 1.3, add the parameter ```-Dsun.net.inetaddr.ttl=0``` to the command line when starting the server.
+If you must use a version of Java earlier than version 1.3, add the parameter ```-Dsun.net.inetaddr.ttl=0``` to the command line when starting the tracker.
 See the [Basic Configuration](#basic-configuration) section for more information.

-The current release of the NPDS Tracker Server has been tested with Java SE versions 1.4, 1.5, and 1.6.
+The current release of the NPDS Tracker Server has been tested with Java SE (Standard Edition) versions 1.4, 1.5, and 1.6.

-The Java SE (Standard Edition) runtime can be downloaded from [Oracle](http://www.oracle.com/technetwork/java/javase/).
+The Java SE runtime can be downloaded from [Oracle](http://www.oracle.com/technetwork/java/javase/).

 ### An internet connection